 How reliable is the internet and power grid?

-Puerto Rico has exceptional fiber-optic internet in urban centers and a fragile electrical grid that can make that internet completely useless without backup power.
-These are two entirely separate variables, and conflating them is the most expensive mistake a remote worker can make when choosing accommodation.
+Puerto Rico has exceptional fiber-optic internet in urban centers and a fragile electrical grid that can render that internet useless without backup power.
+These are two entirely separate variables, and conflating them is the most expensive mistake a remote worker can make.

 Optico Fiber serves parts of San Juan with speeds up to 4,000 Mbps.
 Claro and Liberty Cablevision cover most of the metropolitan area.
 Aguadilla and Dorado also have solid fiber infrastructure.
 Rural areas and the western coast outside major towns depend more heavily on cellular hotspots.